shaik1002/biggitlabbomb/doc/install/docker/troubleshooting.md

 **Tier:** Free, Premium, Ultimate
 **Offering:** Self-managed

-When installing GitLab in a Docker container, you might encounter the following problems.
+When installing GitLab in a Docker container, you might encounter the following issues.

 ## Diagnose potential problems

-The following commands are useful when troubleshooting your GitLab instance in a Docker container:

 Read container logs: